best cookbooks of all time (ok… last few years)

-Hence consider this a proven list from a foodie friend, someone you can trust.
+Hence consider this a proven list of the best cookbooks of all time, from a foodie friend, someone you can trust.

 Plus, I added the dish you should ask the receiver to cook for you, a lovely note to add to your greeting card :-).

-If you have suggestions for books you’ve tried, please please please let me know: I have a whole new year ahead to try recipes from all over the world!
+If you have suggestions for books you’ve tried or your own personal best cookbooks of all time list, please please please let me know: I have a whole new year ahead to try recipes from all over the world!

 All that Vintage…